Sintex

-Sintex group, formerly known as The Bharat Vijay Mills Ltd and Sintex Industries Ltd, is the world's largest producer of plastic water tanks and Asia's largest manufacturer of corduroy fabrics.
-Sintex operates in Europe, America, Africa, and Asia, especially in France, Germany, and the US.
+Sintex (formerly known as The Bharat Vijay Mills Ltd and Sintex Industries Ltd) is the world's largest producer of plastic water tanks and Asia's largest manufacturer of corduroy fabrics.

+The company operates in Europe, America, Africa, and Asia, especially in France, Germany, and the US.
 It primarily works with building materials, textiles, prefabricated structures, custom molding products, monolithic construction and water storage tanks.

+In March 2023, it was announced that, in separate agreements, Sintex Industries Ltd. (SIL) and Sintex Plastics Technology Limited were acquired by Reliance Industries (RIL) and Welspun Group, respectively.
+After completing the purchase, RIL now holds 70% of SIL's share control and will manage the company jointly with Assets Care & Reconstruction Enterprise (ACRE).

-History (founding to demerger)
+History

 Bharat Vijay Mills Limited was incorporated in June 1931 and started a composite textile mill in Kalol, Gujarat that same year.
 In 1975 it was renamed Sintex Industries Limited and was listed on the Mumbai Stock Exchange in 2000.

 Sintex expanded significantly in the 2000s, including the acquisition of U.S.-based Wausaukee Composites.
-In 2007 the offshore holdings segment, Sintex Holdings BV Netherlands, acquired the automotive branch of Bright Brothers Ltd to form Bright Autoplast, also called Sintex-BAPL, and the French company Nief Plastics was acquired, to be later renamed Sintex NP.
+In 2007 the offshore holdings segment, Sintex Holdings BV Netherlands, acquired the automotive branch of Bright Brothers Ltd to form Bright Autoplast, also called Sintex BAPL, and the French company Nief Plastics was acquired, to be later renamed Sintex NP.
 In 2015 Bright Autoplast signed onto a joint venture with Rototech Group to expand its coverage of automotive applications, calling the joint unit BAPL Rototech.

 In 2017 Sintex demerged, with its textiles business remaining under the name Sintex Industries Limited, while the plastics and prefab side became Sintex Plastics Technology Limited.